Aleman-Z/CorticoHippocampal/Fast_and_slow_hfos/README.md

 These last two need to be added to the path.

-We also include in the subfunctions folder some functions taken from [FMA toolbox](https://github.com/michael-zugaro/FMAToolbox/tree/master/Analyses)
+We also include in the subfunctions folder some functions borrowed from [FMA toolbox](https://github.com/michael-zugaro/FMAToolbox/tree/master/Analyses)

 _Required Matlab built-in toolboxes:_
 •	Image Processing Toolbox